CryptoMechanics/ibc-monitoring-tools/ibc-monitoring-be/README.md

 1) There has been an issue, withdraw or cancel action - requiring a proof - without a corresponding event on the source chain
 2) The corresponding source and destination actions have different owner, beneficiary or quantity values

-In such an event, it triggers a discrepancy notification as follows:
+In either event, it sends a discrepancy alert to the designated telegram group/channel.

-*(to be decided)*

 It also presents a basic HTTP API for viewing the matched and unmatched actions: